sarv19/ASE-Smart-diet-backend/doc/API Document.md

 @since: 2023-03-17

-@version: v0.4.0
+@version: v0.4.1

 ## changes

+- [0.4.1] fix bugs about the summary function

 - [0.4.0] add functions about the summary
-    - API document not fully updated yet.

 - [0.3.0] add functions about the personal settings
     - fix a bug that causes fail authorization.
     - fix a bug that stops generating meal.